omriGranot/project-conflict-merge-my/README.md

 hi noga
-this is a readme file
+this is now a different line